-How much does ObjectBox add to my APK size?
+How much does ObjectBox db add to my APK size?

 Around 1 MB.
 Because most of this is native code, it does add only little to Android’s method count.
 Details follow, for uncompressed library sizes see here.

 On which platforms does ObjectBox run?

 Android (4.0 and above), Linux (64 bit), Windows (32 and 64 bit).
 We are currently working on macOS and expect a release soon – drop us a line if you are interested. iOS will follow a bit later after 1.0.

 Could I use ObjectBox on the desktop/server?

 Our current focus is mobile and Android.
 But technically there is no objection to use ObjectBox on the desktop/server side.
 For server side usage, keep in mind that ObjectBox is an embedded database though.